 In this interactive program, Queen Nur embraces Social Emotional Learning through storytelling.
 Using folktales and original stories from around the world, the audience participates in call and response stories that teach self-awareness, social awareness, relationship skills, and responsible decision-making.
 This program features live drumming accompaniment.

-Native Spanish-speakers Andrés and Christina explore our hemisphere in Spanish and English, as well as ASL.
+Native Spanish-speakers Andrés and Christina of 123 Andrés explore our hemisphere in Spanish and English, as well as ASL.
 Our friend Juana is missing, and our only clue is that she’s somewhere in the Americas.
-Equipped with a giant map and several musical instruments, our search takes us on a trip learning about geography, culture, and language.
-With […]
+Equipped with a giant map and several musical instruments, the audience embarks on a search for Juana, learning about geography, culture, and […]

-This reimagining of the classic story of Beauty and the Beast invites audiences to think deeply about the importance of the natural world and how the personal and environmental are truly connected.
-Set in Louisiana with the flavor of an American folktale, this timeless story transports audiences to a magical world of herons, turtles, alligators, […]
+Enchantment Everywhere’s reimagining of the classic story of Beauty and the Beast invites audiences to think deeply about the importance of the natural world and how the personal and environmental are truly connected.
+Set in Louisiana with the flavor of an American folktale, this timeless story transports audiences to a magical world of herons, turtles, […]

 In addition to their provocative performances, the Shakespeare Theatre of NJ also conducts engaging workshops that get students on their feet to perform Shakespeare’s text.
 While the performances engage, educate, and enlighten, the workshops make the experience more personal.
 Together, they transform Shakespeare from merely words in “some old book” to a fun, easily understood and accessible […]

-Rooted in the hip hop aesthetic and break beat poet tradition, this workshop explores identity, ideas, and interactions.
-Students unearth their personal stories and the stories of those around them through a series of exploratory writing and performance exercises designed to capture who they are, where they come from, and how they see the world.
+Rooted in the hip hop aesthetic and break beat poet tradition, this John Campbell workshop explores identity, ideas, and interactions.
+Students unearth their personal stories and the stories of those around them through a series of exploratory writing and performance exercises designed to capture who they are, where they come from, and how they see […]

 Rebecca Kelly creates a medley of folklore, legends, and poems that inspire inspire the creation of cloth books.
 Students embroider and embellish these tiny treasures with thread, fabric, and found objects.
 This little treasure trove of a book can be adapted to many curricular areas!